Show and Go: A '67/'95 Mustang Built for Speed

-Built and owned by Adam Meadors of Lakewood, Colorado, this awesome Mustang is much more than an attention-grabbing show car on Nitto tires.
+Built and owned by Adam Meaders of Lakewood, Colorado, this awesome Mustang is much more than an attention-grabbing show car on Nitto tires.
 In fact, it's much more interested in going fast on the track than being admired in the parking lot.
 You guessed it—this Mustang was built for the autocross course, but not in the way you might think.

 Many the Years

 Like many vehicles in the autocross scene these days, this Mustang was built, not bought.
 While that alone doesn't make the car special, the fact that it took six years to build does.
 Between tight budgets and a lack of time, we all know how projects can take longer than we'd like.
-Fortunately for Meadors, not only is his build finally complete, but it ended up being a great autocross car, too.
+Fortunately for Meaders, not only is his build finally complete, but it ended up being a great autocross car, too.
 It was well worth the wait.

 Put the '95 in the '67

 While the car has a classic body, it's actually more of a 1995 Mustang than a 1967.
 In fact, the only classic muscle car elements of the build are the body and mirrors (and rear bumpers from a '67 Camaro—a little jab at Chevy purists).
 To save money, Meaders used the drivetrain and chassis from a wrecked 1995 Mustang he bought for $1500.
 The changes were so wholesale, he actually cut the '95 body off the wrecked car and replaced it with the one from the '67 Mustang.

 Because it's mostly a '95 Mustang, getting adequate power and handling is much easier to do on a budget.
 It has a 5.0L engine, which is good for decent power right out of the gate, but Meaders took it to the next level by adding a supercharger this past winter.
 Similarly, it's a lot easier to bulk up the more modern chassis and suspension system without spending too much money.